icgc-argo/argo-docs/docs/data-access/daco/daco-faq.md

    **Use of Data and Methodology:**
    Provide a summary of the methods for your research project and the plans for data usage, including:

-   - What major methods and technologies will you use (in-depth methodology is not required)?
+   - What major methods and technologies will you use?
+(In-depth methodology is not required)
    - How exactly will the ICGC Controlled Data be used?

 6. **What is a lay summary?**